 The point is to recognise the shape of the next disruption when it lands.
 The story of “X dominated Y until something better came along” is the story of every architecture in the history of machine learning.
 Convolutional networks dominated vision for a decade until Vision Transformers came for them.
 RNNs dominated sequence modelling until transformers came for them.
 Transformers will eventually be replaced by something, and the candidates above are the live ones in 2026.

-If you maintain AI infrastructure, the bet that pays off is keeping the interfaces clean – treating “the language model” as a swappable component rather than baking transformer-specific assumptions into your stack.
+If you maintain AI infrastructure, the bet that pays off is keeping the interfaces clean – treating “the LLMA neural network trained to predict the next token in a sequence, large enough that it generalises to tasks it wasn’t explicitly trained for. ” as a swappable component rather than baking transformer-specific assumptions into your stack.
 The day a hybrid architecture starts winning at half the cost, you want to be able to swap.